University of Uyo Teaching Hospital

 The University of Uyo Teaching Hospital (UUTH) is a tertiary hospital in Abak road, Uyo, Akwa Ibom State, an administrative division of Nigeria.

+History

-The hospital started as the Akwa Ibom State Specialist Hospital, formed by the Akwa Ibom State Government in the year 1994 under the administration of Yakubu Bako.
+The hospital started as the Akwa Ibom State Specialist Hospital, formed by the Akwa Ibom State Government in the year 1994 under the administration of Yakubu Balogun.
 It was later renamed Sani Abacha Specialist Hospital.
 In 1997, the Federal Government of Nigeria renamed it Federal Medical Centre, Uyo in 1999.
 But was upgraded to University of Uyo Teaching Hospital in 2008.
-It is affiliated with University of Uyo College of Medicine all in Akwa Ibom state.
+It is affiliated with University of Uyo College of Medicine.
+There is a library established as an integral part of the teaching hospital for use by medical students and practitioners.

+CMD

+The current chief medical director of the teaching hospital is Prof. Emem Abasi Bassey.
+Which he was the former commissioner for health in the state.

+Schools

+School of Health Information Management, Community Health Officers Training School.